2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Notes.md

 	well as non-sequence types, such as dictionaries and files.

 + 	Using the range() function with `for` loops

-  range() is a built-in function used to create an iterable sequence of numbers.
+	+	range() is a built-in function used to create an iterable sequence of numbers

-  You will frequently use range() with a for loop to repeat an action a certain number of times.
-Any variable can be used to iterate through the numbers, but Python programmers conventionally use i
+	+	You will frequently use range() with a for loop to repeat an action a certain number of times.
+Any variable can be used to iterate through the numbers, but Python programmers conventionally use i.

-  range(start=0, stop, step=1)
+	+	**range(start=0, stop, step=1)**

-  The range() function takes three integer arguments, the first and third of which are optional:
+	+	**The range() function takes three integer arguments, the first and third of which are optional:

-  The 'start' argument is the first number of the sequence.
+		+	The 'start' argument is the first number of the sequence.
 If unspecified, 'start' defaults to 0.
-  The 'stop' argument is 1 more than the last number of the sequence.
+		+	The 'stop' argument is 1 more than the last number of the sequence.
-  This argument must be specified. range(4) returns 0, 1, 2, 3
+			This argument must be specified. range(4) returns 0, 1, 2, 3.
-  The 'step' argument is the difference between each number in the sequence.
+		+	The 'step' argument is the difference between each number in the sequence.
-  If unspecified, 'step' defaults to 1.
+			If unspecified, 'step' defaults to 1.**

 + Notes on using range():